A Multipartite Hajnal-Szemer\'edi Theorem: Row decompositions and space barriers

 The above sketch glosses over the use of the precise minimum degree condition in Theorem~\ref{partitehajnalszem}.
 Indeed, to replace our minimum diagonal density condition with a minimum diagonal degree condition, we must remove all `bad' vertices, namely those which have many non-neighbours in some block in a different row and column.
 To achieve this, before step (ii) we delete some vertex-disjoint copies of $K_k$ from $G$ which cover all bad vertices.
 We must ensure that the number of vertices deleted from row $X^i$ is a constant multiple of $p_i$ for each $i$, so that we will be able to join together the $K_{p_i}$-packings of the undeleted vertices of each $X^i$ to form a $K_k$-packing of $G$.
 We also need to ensure that each half has even size in pair-complete rows.
 This is accomplished in Section~\ref{sec:proof2}, which is the most lengthy and technical part of the paper.
 After this, it is fairly quick to complete the proof as outlined above in Section~\ref{proof}.

-\section{Row decompositions and space barriers.}
+\section{Row decompositions and space barriers}

 In this section we formalise our description of row-decompositions and the iterative process of splitting rows described in Section~\ref{sec:outline}.
 We then show that the clique $p$-complex of any row obtained at the end of this process is not close to a space barrier.
+Note that many definitions and results of this section (and later sections) require that the size of each vertex class should be a multiple of $k$, which is not assumed in the statement of Theorem~\ref{partitehajnalszem}.
+However, our first step in the proof of Theorem~\ref{partitehajnalszem} will be to remove vertices so that this condition is satisfied, allowing these definitions and results to be used.